[This article is by Elaine O’Brien, Ph.D., Psychology of Human Movement]

 Mindful, positive movement is a viable and sustainable psychological intervention.
 Our movement makes a difference at every age.

 My research and practice encourage people to move more, at home, at work, and at play.
-My aim is in helping people experience embodied well-being and vibrant health.
+My aim is to help people experience embodied well-being and vibrant health.
 Positive movement can lead us toward a better, kinder world and flourishing lives.

 When the Covid-19 pandemic hit, Captain Thomas Moore was approaching his 100th birthday.
 He had served in India and Myanmar, then known as Burma, during World War Two.
 But now the war veteran wanted to honor the brave, dedicated, and overworked healthcare workers.

 So Captain Tom set up a fundraiser, vowing to walk 100 laps around his garden.
 On April 16, 2020, with his walking frame and a steely resolve, he completed 100 laps of his garden before his 100th birthday.
 Soldiers from the 1st Battalion of The Yorkshire Regiment formed a Guard of Honour for the final laps of his walk.

 At 100 years of age, Captain Tom Moore received great honors and was promoted to army corporal.
 On July 17, 2020, the British Queen knighted Sir Thomas Moore for his determination and dedication.
 Sir Tom’s initial goal was to raise £1,000.
 To date, Sir Tom’s efforts have raised £33 million for National Health Service Charities.

 It’s all for the sake of the nurses and the NHS we have, because they are doing such a magnificent job.
 Every penny that we get, they deserve every one of it. – Capt Sir Tom